My favorite athletes

 What I loved about Romo had nothing to do with Super Bowl rings or lack thereof.
 It was his story—going from an undrafted free agent to the starting quarterback for the Dallas Cowboys, with all the pressure that comes with America’s Team on his shoulders.
 Romo didn’t have it easy, and that’s what made him so compelling.
 He played with grit, determination, and the kind of resilience that makes you root for someone, even when things aren’t going their way (or when they’re throwing a late-game interception, depending on who you ask in my house).

 And look, Romo wasn’t just out there flinging the ball around like a kid on a playground.
 He was a leader—someone who rallied his team, led by example, and never shied away from taking the blame when things didn’t go right.
 There was a courage to the way Romo played.
 He wasn’t afraid to take risks, even if those risks occasionally led to my wife pointing at the screen with an “I told you so” look in her eye.
 But that’s what made him special.
-Romo wasn’t perfect (and that’s probably an understatement), but he had heart.
+Romo wasn’t perfect (and that’s putting it kindly), but he had a fire in him that refused to burn out.

 Every time he took the field, you knew he was going to give everything he had, even if it meant taking a few hits and making a few mistakes along the way.
 And for me, that’s what made him one of my favorite players.
 Tony Romo was the kind of guy you couldn’t help but root for—because, despite all the interceptions and the missed opportunities, he played with a kind of joy, a kind of passion that’s hard to find.